liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/performance-test-matrix.md

 | Full-record forward | Compare real forward timing | Performance milestones |
 | Full-record inversion | Compare full FWI behavior | Major milestones only |

+Before selecting an optimization target, run at least one profile probe that separates forward, backward, and gradient-processing time.
+Do not infer the first target from static inspection alone.

 ## Static And Unit Commands

 ```bash